tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 BDQ Core does not specify how these ordering of these Tests should be accomplished.

 Ordering of Tests COULD be done by describing an Amendment Test with an expected response that specifies the execution of each Test in order.
 Such a composition of Amendment Tests would be the preferred method of sequencing under the Framework, but to keep Tests as granular a possible, and to allow the maximum flexibility for the composition of Tests in Profiles to support bdqffdq:UseCases, BDQ Core does not provide such a test specification.
 Ordering of Tests could be done by providing a configuration file for a Test execution framework specifying test dependencies.
 Ordering could be supported in a workflow environment by composing a workflow to execute these Tests in sequence.
 The order specified above SHOULD be followed.

 #### 6.4.2.1 Terms for describing Test Dependencies (non-normative)

 The bdqffdq: ontology does not include a property to describe sequence inter-dependencies among amendments.

 The bdqffdq: ontology provides terms: bdqffdq:targetedMeasure, bdqffdq:targetedValidation, bdqffdq:TargetedIssue, that could be used, together with bdqffdq:improvedBy to relate Amendment Tests to Validation, Measure, and Issue Tests.
 BDQ Core does not use these terms to describe Test interrelationships, though they could be used for this purpose.

 #### 6.4.3 Implementing a concrete Test (normative)

 Implementations MAY be complete in the scope of the Test as described in [bdqcore:](../../list/bdqcore/index.md) with bdqffdq terms.
 Such concrete implementations encompass the elements of the test defined in an instance of bdqffdq:DataQualityNeed, plus its associated bdqffdq:InformationElements, instance of a subclass of bdqffdq:Method, instance of bdqffdq:Specification, any related Arguments and Parameters, and be able to produce instances of bdqffdq:Assertion (carrying Response.status, Response.result, Response.comment).
 (In contrast, see Section [6.4.6 Implementing an Abstract Test](#646-Implementing-an-Abstract-Test) for settings where implementations may abstractly consider only the instance of bdqffdq:DataQualityNeed with its associated bdqffdq:InformationElements).

 #### 6.4.4 Presenting Darwin Core Data to a Method that Implements a Test

 One complexity introduced by the abstraction of Tests into essentially APIs that take [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) as input and output, Response objects are correctly mapping Darwin Core terms loaded in an execution framework onto the parameters of an implementation method.
 Consider an implementation of the Test [VALIDATION_ENDDAYOFYEAR_INRANGE](https://rs.tdwg.org/bdqcore/terms/9a39d88c-7eee-46df-b32a-c109f9f81fb8) that has a method signature:

     public Response validationEnddayofyearInrange(String startDayOfYear, String eventDate)

 If an implementation framework calls this method reversing the binding of dwc:startDayOfYear and dwc:eventDate as present in whatever structure is present in the framework, for example:

     Response endDayTestResponse = validationEnddayofyearInrange(eventDate, startDayOfYear);

 the Test will not return the desired result, even if the implementation is correct.
 Thus correct matching of input terms to the implementation of each Test is critical.

 Multiple approaches are possible to correctly match input Darwin Core terms onto method signatures for methods that implement Tests.

 #### 6.4.4.1 Binding Darwin Core Data (normative)

-BDQ Core is entirely agnostic as to how the binding between domain terms (i.e. input Darwin Core terms) and Information Elements considered inside Test implementations is done.
+BDQ Core is entirely agnostic as to how the binding between domain terms (i.e., input Darwin Core terms) and Information Elements considered inside Test implementations is done.
 Implementers MAY freely implement in any appropriate way for their environment.
 However, Test implementations MUST provide structured Responses containing Response.status, Response.result, and Response.comment.

 Implementations MAY define objects corresponding to the set of InformationElements for each test, and may pass the object to the test implementation (pushing the problem of binding input values to the correct properties of these objects upstream).
-Implementations MAY operate on domain objects (e.g. Darwin Core objects), with a Test implementation taking a domain object as input and extracting the Consulted and Acted Upon information elements from that object internally.
-Implementations MAY be methods on domain objects (e.g. Darwin Core objects) themselves (and assert the results as properties of the domain object).
+Implementations MAY operate on domain objects (e.g., Darwin Core objects), with a Test implementation taking a domain object as input and extracting the Consulted and Acted Upon information elements from that object internally.
+Implementations MAY be methods on domain objects (e.g., Darwin Core objects) themselves (and assert the results as properties of the domain object).

 Implementers MAY use any approach to passing data into Test implementations appropriate for their language(s) and environment.

 #### 6.4.4.2 Examples of matching input Darwin Core to Method parameters (non-normative)

 If Test implementations are functions that take Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correct matching of input Darwin Core terms to the parameters of the test (function or method).

-In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library (Morris & Lowery 2024) that uses Java annotations, e.g. @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which Information Element.
+In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library (Morris & Lowery 2024) that uses Java annotations, e.g., @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which Information Element.

     public Response validationEnddayofyearInrange(
             @ActedUpon(value="dwc:endDayOfYear") String endDay,